implydata/immutable-class/README.md

 # Immutable Class

-A little library to facilitate creating and testing serializable, immutable objects.
+A little library to facilitate creating and testing serializable, immutable classes.

 This library is really just a set of templates and testing tools to allow for quick construction of immutable classes.